-There are several medications that don’t fit into any of the above categories.
-They are commonly used to target specific symptoms, to avoid side effects, or when other antidepressants don’t seem to be working.
+Some antidepressants don’t fit into any of the above categories.
+These are commonly used to target specific symptoms, to avoid side effects, or when other antidepressants don’t seem to be working.
 Most of them are less likely to cause sexual side effects than other types of antidepressants.

 - Bupropion (brand names: Wellbutrin, Zyban) boosts dopamine and norepinephrine.
 Unlike most antidepressants, it has no effect on serotonin.
 It is often prescribed to target specific symptoms, like oversleeping, weight gain, fatigue, and trouble concentrating , or to counteract the side effects of other antidepressants.

 - Trazodone is an antidepressant, but it’s also commonly prescribed for people who have trouble sleeping or who experience nightmares due to PTSD .

 - Mirtazapine (brand name: Remeron) is also prescribed as a sleep aid.
 It can cause an increase in appetite and weight gain, which can be a negative side effect—or a plus, for people who are underweight or have an eating disorder .